 Applicants may apply for a one-year grant up to $2,000 to recruit young adults for Christian ministry.

-The application deadlines are February 15 and September 15.
-Please submit applications before midnight Pacific Time on these dates.
+The application deadline is February 15.
+Please submit applications before midnight Pacific Time on this date.
 Applicants will be notified within two weeks after the application deadline.
-In instances where there is a holiday involved, please allow additional time to receive notification.
+In instances where there is a holiday involved, please allow additional time to receive a notification.

 Grant recipients are required to provide an annual report on their recruitment efforts within 12 months after they receive their award.

 Click here to submit an online application.
 Applicants are required to answer the following questions within the application:

 - Activities for recruitment.
 Applications should provide a description (up to 4 pp.) of what the applicant plans to do to recruit young adults for ministry.

 - Use of funds.
 Applicants must include a budget (1p.) for how funds will be used.

 FTE will evaluate applications using the following criteria:

 - Leaders working in a context with young adults who are open to exploring a call to Christian ministry and who have not already decided to pursue ministry.

 - A track record or gifts for recruiting or working with young adults.